jmmeus/aioarxiv/README.md

 ## Types

-- `Client`: Configurable async client for fetching results
+- `Client`: Configurable async client for fetching results and RSS feeds
 - `Search`: Defines search parameters for arXiv database
+- `BaseResult`: Base class for results, not intended to be instantiated by the user.
-- `Result`: Represents paper metadata with download methods.
+- `SearchResult`: Represents paper metadata with download methods.
 The meaning of the underlying raw data is documented in the [arXiv API User Manual: Details of Atom Results Returned](https://arxiv.org/help/api/user-manual#_details_of_atom_results_returned).
+- `RSSResult`: Represents RSS feed paper metadata with download methods.
+The meaning of the underlying raw data is documented in the [arXiv info: RSS feed Specifications](https://info.arxiv.org/help/rss_specifications.html).

 ## Contributing